WhoIsSethDaniel/nvim-go-client-examples/README.md

 Regardless of what I said above these examples show you how to create commands and autocommands using Go.

 The code in main calls plugin.Main().

 ```go
   plugin.Main(func(p *plugin.Plugin) error {
     ...
   }
 ```

 This method does a number of things.
-It creates the basic flags (-manifest and -location) using the flag package and runs the passed in p function.
-The p function is expected to have code that creates handlers for commands, autocommands, and functions.
-After the p function is run Main runs nvim.Serve().
+It creates the basic flags (-manifest and -location) using the flag package and runs the passed in anonymous function.
+The anonymous function is expected to have code that creates handlers for commands, autocommands, and functions.
+After the anonymous function is run Main runs nvim.Serve().
 This starts your plugin waiting to send and receive to and from Neovim.
 The Serve() method blocks forever.

 As you get more comfortable with using go-plugin you may not want to continue to use Main().
 Main() seems more like a convenience function that does the bare minimum a good host should do.
 The only problem with not using the Main() method